Chart Color Schemes

 The level of cultural diversity witnessed in Morphettville was found to be above average when compared nationally for a number of language and cultural background related metrics

-Morphettville's population showed higher cultural diversity than most local areas, with 27.3% born overseas and 21.2% speaking languages other than English at home.
-Christianity was the predominant religion in Morphettville, accounting for 42.6%.
-Notably, Judaism was more prevalent here at 0.3%, compared to Greater Adelaide's 0.1%.
+Morphettville, surveyed in June 2016, had a higher cultural diversity than most local markets, with 27.3% of its population born overseas and 21.2% speaking languages other than English at home.
+Christianity was the predominant religion, comprising 42.6%.
+Notably, Judaism was overrepresented at 0.3%, compared to 0.1% in Greater Adelaide.

 Frequently Asked Questions - Diversity